bodkan/ku-introgression2025/README_solutions.md

 ![](figures/f4-1.png)<!-- -->

-We can see that the samples A-D are consistent with an $f_4$ statistic “value of about 0”“, meaning that the BABA and ABBA counts were”about the same”.
+We can see that the samples A-D are consistent with an $f_4$ statistic “value of about 0”, meaning that the BABA and ABBA counts were “about the same”.
 This is what we would expect for African samples who are not expected to be closer to a Neanderthal genome than another African.